danielegiallonardo/asynco/README.md

 }
 ```

-They seems quite the same, don't they?
+They seem quite the same, don't they?
 Well, they are....I'm not joking, you don't have to touch your Business Logic code at all!!!

 ## Getting started